 Temperature crafts are nothing new, knitters and crocheters have been making temperature afghans for years.
 Cross-stitchers have been stitching their own version too.
 I can crochet pretty well but knitting and cross-stitch are not my mediums no matter how much I want to do them.
-Trust me I’ve tried, my last cross-stitch project was finished by the guy I was dating and Paul had to cast my stitches on anytime I attempted to knit.
-Since my medium of choice, these days is fabric I thought why not do temperature quilts.
+Trust me I’ve tried, my last cross-stitch project was finished by the guy I was dating in college and Paul had to cast my stitches on any time I attempted to knit.
+Since my medium of choice, these days is fabric I thought why not do a temperature quilt?
 We have a lot more freedom with fabric, we can mark the highs and lows of each day and we can organize our temperature quilt like a calendar.
+A temperature quilt makes a great slow-stitching project, I’ve been working on mine for a few years.

 Remember for this quilt, we are using both the high and low for each day.
 Before you start making your quilt you’ll want to decide which half of the half-square triangle will be the high temperature and which one will be the low temperature.
 This is a great project to bust your scraps up and to use as a leader-ender project no matter if you are making your temperature quilt for the current year or a past year.